ottograjeda/t-538-SimpleMPA/README.md

 ReactJS: SimpleMPA
 =================
-"SimpleMPA" is sample code of a multi-page app for ReactJS.
+"SimpleMPA" is sample code of a multi-page app for React.

 The business use case is to separate the main app (for paid users) from other pages (for marketing use).
 Examples: an SPA is built as the main app (where users login) and there is a requirement of a landing